Volunteer Land Steward Program

 Phase One: Attend a Training

-To become a steward, volunteers must complete a 1.5-hour training with Inland Northwest Land Conservancy stewardship staff.
+To become a steward, volunteers must attend a Volunteer Orientation and complete a 1.5-hour training with Inland Northwest Land Conservancy stewardship staff.
 This training outlines the steward’s role as INLC ambassadors, monitoring and reporting protocols, and safety in the field.

-The Conservancy hosts Volunteer Land Steward trainings twice per year, one in the spring and one in the fall.
-Keep your eyes on our events page for the next training.
+The Conservancy hosts Volunteer Orientations once a month.
+Keep your eyes on our events page for the next Orientation.

 Click to view events page